Relativity (Emarosa album)

 Relativity is the debut studio album by American rock band Emarosa.
 It was released on July 8, 2008 through Rise Records.
 Relativity was produced by Kris Crummett, producer of other bands such as Drop Dead, Gorgeous and Fear Before, whom Jonny Craig worked with on Dance Gavin Dance's debut album the year before.

 This is the band's first recording with vocalist Jonny Craig during a period away from Dance Gavin Dance.
-It is also the album feature rhythm guitarist Jonas Ladekjaer.
+It is also the first album to feature rhythm guitarist Jonas Ladekjaer, formerly of Sea of Treachery.
 The album peaked at No. 191 on the Billboard 200 as well as 33 on the Top Independent Albums.

 An unreleased demo of the project included alternative versions of the tracks "Pretend.Release.The Close" and "Set It Off Like Napalm".